przemaj1990/Django-3.2-Tuturial/README.md

     - start app is more like start part of app than app itself python3.8 manage.py startapp articles
     - add base model

+# 14 - INSTALLED_APPS & Migrations - Python & Django 3.2 Tutorial Series
+    python3.8 manage.py migrate
+    - it will create 'db.sqlite3' database
+    - check {projectname}/settings.py & add new created app into INSTALLED_APPS
+    - to make django know about new models we need to(run this every time when you change anything): python3.8 manage.py makemigrations python3.8 manage.py migrate
+    - in {projectname}/{app}/migrations you can find each migration and what was done